-Roys Peak Vista (RP-1) can accommodate 2 vehicles, 6 people, no horses.
+Roys Peak Vista (RP-1) can accommodate up to 2 vehicles, 6 people, no horses.

 Roys Peak campsite (RP-1) is located along the Old Ore Road, 9.3 miles from the northern end or 17.0 miles from the southern end.
 The access road is 0.1 mile in length from the west side of Old Ore Road.

 Old Ore Road is very rocky and rough.
 It is maintained for high clearance vehicles only.
 Following rains and heavy use, the road becomes very rutted and may require 4-wheel drive.
 Always ask a park ranger for current road conditions.

 There is no shade at this campsite.
 Vegetation includes creosote, lechuguilla, grasses, and shrubby mesquite.
 The campsite is somewhat protected from the wind.